dailykaran/transcriber/README.md

 Install the packages:

 Copy or git pull the "Transcriber" repository in the system.
-Go to the "Cypress_TR_NewProject" repository and then run npm install.
+Open the "Cypress_TR_NewProject" repository in the visual studio.
-Open the terminal window in the visual studio. run the "npm run test" to execute the script.
+Open the terminal window in the visual studio.
+Go to the "Cypress_TR_NewProject" repository and then run the "npm install".("node_modules" folder created and install supported node packages). run the "npm run test" to execute the script.

 HTML file output is generated in the cypress/reports/mochareports folder.